SpikeHD/Dorion/README.md

     pnpm install
     ```

-4. Build the minified versions of the JS/HTML files:
+4. Pull the latest shelter build (this is used as a backup if it cannot be fetched on the fly)

     ```sh
-    pnpm build
-    ```

-5. Pull the latest shelter build

-    ```sh
     pnpm shupdate
     ```

-6. Build!
+5. Build!

     ```sh
     # Build the updater